Prag8855/aab/content/guides/german-visa-health-insurance.md

     reviews/german-visa-health-insurance/dr-rob-schumacher.md
 ---

-This guide explains how to choose health insurance for a German visa or [residence permit](/glossary/Aufenthaltstitel) application.
+This guide explains which health insurance you need for a visa or [residence permit](/glossary/Aufenthaltstitel) application.

 {% include "_blocks/tableOfContents.html" %}